sanket-dm/presearch-automate/README.md

 No additional steps required

+Currently works for:
-Currently works for Google Chrome and Microsoft Edge
+* Google Chrome and
+* Microsoft Edge
+* Mozilla Firefox

 Note 1: Change the search filter in the URL everytime